 Overloading the Equipment

 Another common practice with the Minifor™ is to overload them.
 Overloading this piece of equipment can cause a throng of problems including stretching the hook, premature wear and tear, and catastrophic internal damage.
-There may be an overload protection safeguard inside the unit itself, but even despite this, overloading the equipment can still render the Minifor™ broken or damaged if the load greatly exceeds it’s rated capacity.
+There may be an overload protection safeguard inside the unit itself, but even despite this, overloading the equipment can still break or damage the Minifor™ if the load greatly exceeds it’s capacity.

 Using the Pendant Incorrectly

-Less frequently, but just as damaging, the pendants and/or it’s power wires are physically pulled out of the equipment’s protective housing due to pulling the pendant closer to the user to get a better reach and better control of the equipment.
+Less frequently, but just as damaging, users pull the pendants and/or it’s power wires out of the equipment’s protective housing due to pulling the pendant closer to the user to get a better reach and better control of the equipment.
 For future reference, don’t use the pendant with the intent to pull the attached trolley.
-In addition to that, make sure the strain relief cord is properly connected from the pendant to the hoist.
+In addition to that, make sure you properly connect the strain relief cord from the pendant to the hoist.
 The pendant and the equipment itself is greatly sensitive to even slight changes in position.
 Best practice is to use caution and dexterity when handling the pendant.

 Handling the Equipment Improperly

-Most often, the equipment simply isn’t handled properly.
-Due to their lightweight and portable design, the Minifor™ is often overestimated in terms of how much use and abuse it can endure before it fails.
+Most often, users simply aren’t handling the equipment properly.
+Due to their lightweight and portable design, users often overestimate the Minifor™ in terms of how much use and abuse it can endure before it fails.
 Much of the housing on the outside is made of polyurethane, which makes denting and cracking its protective housing and damaging its internal components easy if not handled with the upmost care.
 As with any type of equipment, handle with caution.